 You can convert a little of your hard currency to local currency at the Cuban banks if you want a taste of Cuban street food.
 Gear yourself up for ice-cream, cups of tea, and “peso pizza” from the hole-in-the-wall vendors – you can have any flavour you want so long as it’s ham and (pungent) cheese.

 Buy inter-city bus tickets a day in advance.
 You’ll find your money deposited in a cash register that makes the one in 70 & 80s British sitcom “Open All Hours” look modern.
-For a bus/taxi alternative, pay a man with a car (your casa will know someone) – if there’s more than two of you this is a pretty cost-effective option.
+For a bus/taxi alternative, pay someone with a car (your casa will know someone) – if there’s more than two of you this is a pretty cost-effective option.

 If the car you’re in breaks down / stops for dodgy fuel at a mate’s house – don’t panic; this is all completely normal (here!).